stjordanis/terra-docs-old/docs/validator-faq.md

 ### What is a validator?

-The Terra Protocol is based on Tendermint, which relies on a set of validators to secure the network.
-The role of validators is to run a full-node and participate in consensus by broadcasting votes which contain cryptographic signatures signed by their private key.
+Terra Core is powered by Tendermint consensus, which relies on a set of validators to secure the network.
+Validators run a full nodes and participate in consensus by broadcasting votes which contain cryptographic signatures signed by their private key.
 Validators commit new blocks in the blockchain and receive revenue in exchange for their work.
 They also participate in on-procotol treasury governance by voting on governance proposals.
 A validator's voting influence is weighted according to their total stake.

 ### What is "staking"?

-Columbus mainnet is a public Proof-Of-Stake (PoS) blockchain, meaning that validator's weight is determined by the amount of staking tokens (Luna) bonded as collateral.
+The Columbus-3 Mainnet is a public Proof-Of-Stake (PoS) blockchain, meaning that validator's weight is determined by the amount of staking tokens (Luna) bonded as collateral.
 These Luna can be staked directly by the validator or delegated to them by Luna holders.

 Any user in the system can declare its intention to become a validator by sending a `create-validator` transaction.
 From there, they become validators.

 The weight (i.e. total stake) of a validator determines wether or not it is an active validator, and also how frequently this node will have to propose a block and how much revenue it will obtain.
 Initially, only the top 100 validators with the most weight will be active validators.
-If validators double sign, or are frequently offline, their staked Luna (including Luna of users that delegated to them) will be "slashed" to penalize misbehavior.
+If validators double-sign, or are frequently offline, they risk their staked Luna (including Luna delegated by users) being "slashed" by the protocol to penalize negligence and misbehavior.

 ### What is a full node?